lord-vesel/dcs-doc/en/dev-docs/ah64d/nav/points.md

 !!! note
-    The CPG may store a Target Point (TG) at the TADS line-of-sight and current range source any time the TADS is the selected sight and the STORE/UPDT switch on the TEDAC Left Handgrip is momentarily set to the STO position.
+    The CPG may store a Target Point (TG) at the TADS line-of-sight and current range source any time the TADS is the selected sight and the STORE/UPDT switch on the TEDAC Left Handgrip is momentarily set to the STORE position.
 The TSD is not required to be displayed and set to the STO sub-page to perform this action.

 Although this method allows targets to be stored more quickly by excluding steps 3